ITenthusiasm/remix-supertokens/README.md

 ### Why Use a Custom Solution Instead of the Components Provided by SuperTokens?

-There are a few reasons why a custom solution was used in this repoistory (instead of what SuperTokens provides for the frontend).
+There are a few reasons why a custom solution was used in this repository (instead of what SuperTokens provides for the frontend).
 To give just a few...

 1. **The current solutions that SuperTokens provides require JavaScript**.\* _This means that users who disable (or for some reason fail to properly receive) the JavaScript necessary for your webpage will be unable login_.
 Having a custom solution that doesn't require JavaScript for your application to work will improve user experience.
 Moreoever, it makes Remix easier to integrate with.
 2. **The current solutions that SuperTokens provides don't follow good accessibility (a11y) guidelines (yet)**.\* A custom solution allows us to make our forms more accessible while we wait for improvements.
 Note that I am still making improvements on this repo, myself; so suggestions are welcome.
 Consult the [MDN docs](https://developer.mozilla.org/) for more a11y info.
 Some example concerns (non-exhaustive):